tarakbumba/zeynep/README.md

 Examples:

-* Creating a chroot tarball for Mageia 4 with cache for a x86_64 system:
+* Creating a chroot tarball for Mageia 4 with cache for a x86_64 system with user defined packages also installed:

-   zeynep -g -m 4 -a x86-64 -c $HOME/rpm/cache/x86_64
+   zeynep -g -m 4 -a x86-64 -c $HOME/rpm/cache/x86_64 -p "wget vim task-kde"

 * Creating signed rpms from a srpm for Mageia 4 with cache for a x86_64 system using a distrib mirror and creating genhdlist without upload dir: (Created rpms will reside in $HOME/RPMS/x86_64 directory)